Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] A deque adds items to either or both sides, but only removes items from the top.
 - [x] A deque adds items at either or both ends, and remove items at either or both ends.
 - [ ] A deque adds items only to the top, but remove from either or both sides.

+**Explanation** - `deque` is used to create block chanin and in that there is *first in first out* approch, which means the last element to enter will be the first to leave.

 #### Q55.
 What is the correct syntax for creating a variable that is bound to a set?